niolabs/docs/docs/blocks/block-development/block-testing.md

 	...
 	load_patch.assert_called_once_with(ANY)
 ```
-Again, you don't necessarily have to construct your tests in this manner; however, we've found this practice to be more convenient and less prone to user error than others.
+Again, you do not necessarily have to construct your tests in this manner; however, we have found this practice to be more convenient and less prone to user error than others.

 ---

 ## Mocking persistence module

-To mock `load`, the persistence module:
+To mock **load**, the persistence module:

 ```python
 class TestPersistenceBlock(NIOBlockTestCase):